Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-4.md

 ## 22-002 Creating Spring Cloud Config Server as a Microservice
 ## 23-003 Using a common logback file for all microservices
+Common logback file.
+Share appends and pass service specific parameters.
+Create a `logback-common.xml` file in app-config-data module.
+With this approach, we can change or add appenders in a single centralized place and it will immediately all the services that include that common-logback.xml

+Since we put the logback-common.xml in resources folder of app-config-data module, it will end up in the classpath.
+So we can include this using a `<include resource="..." />` without setting any path for `resource`.
+So we only need to set the name of the logback-common.xml since logback will scan the classpath starting from the top directory.

 ## 24-004 Changing twitter-to-kafka-service to work with config server
 ## 25-005 lecture-23-run-project
 ## 26-005 Using remote GitHub repository